Pihu1998/react-chat/README.md

 Features:
 1. Load the chat application.
-2. Choose your Username.
+2. Choose your Username and enter.
-3. Enter to the chat platform.
+3. Chat with your peer.